 NOTE: For security reasons, families are to please wait outside when picking up their children at the end of the day.
 Families should wait on the south side of Jefferson Street across the street from the school.
-A labeled map has been provided on the school districts website for clarification.

 Physical Education

 Elementary students in Grades K-6 participate in Physical Education multiple times each week.
 Gym shoes are required for all students and should be left at school for this purpose.
 A doctor's note is required to excuse a child from P.E. for more than one day (see p.
 8 of handbook).